YagaoDirac/Stopped-Updating--Repository-Shooting-Game-Template-on-UE4/README.md

+Intersection between cubic spline and line is finished!!!!
+2017-03-31（Fri）

 Well, sry.
 Update is delayed.
 For the coming 清明(qingming) festival, we got 6 day of working this week.
 For some reason, it's delayed.
 I already figured the equation out.
 The left part is only implement it in BP.
 2017-03-29